dhaneshchappidi/NewsBreeze/README.md

 # NewsBreeze Android Application
 <img align="center" alt="logo" width="200px" height="200px" src="app/src/main/res/mipmap-xhdpi/app_icon.png" />
 NewsBreeze is a news application that selects latest and best news from Newsapi.org and summarises them to present in a short-summarized format.
+News is sourced from various categories and various souces, making sure that you always get the best.

 ## Features

 - Bookmarks - Save News you dont't have time to read so that you can come back to them later.
 - Download  - Download your favorite News while on Internet and enjoy your reading later without internet connection.
-- Search    -  The latest news list has a search by title feature.Search lets you find any news by simply typing in a keyword in the search box.
+- Search    -  The latest news list has a search by title feature.
+Search lets you find any news by simply typing in a keyword in the search box.
 Easy access to your favorite topics of intrest via the search option
-- Read full article-
+- Read full article- If you need full story of an article just click on the more button then you will be redirected to the source url.
 - Share   - If you like a news, share it with your friends using whatsapp, email or message & more.